ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. note::

-   These checks are for all targets listed in :doc:`user-manual:targets/index`.
+   These checks are for all locally-installed targets listed in :doc:`user-manual:targets/index`.

 - Inside of ``lib/rustlib/$target/lib`` directory,
   relative to the root of the installation,